volny/ui-library/README.md

 installed globally on your system.
 Please ensure the those commands pass before committing your code.

 You can also attempt auto-format the code by running `yarn run format`.
 This runs `prettier --write` over the codebase, which can fix many non-ambiguous errors automatically.

+## Git hooks

+This project uses [pre-commit hooks](https://www.npmjs.com/package/pre-commit) to ensure the linter and tests pass before a commit.
+If your commit is rejected please run the yarn commands described above and fix potential issues.

 ## Development